 At one point Jim did not allow a run for 13 games, a span covering 22⅓ innings.
 His streak ended in Pittsburgh on August 25, in a game in which Konstanty turned in a remarkable performance.
 He had come in with the score tied 6-6 in the bottom of the seventh inning.
 In the top of the 10th Andy Seminick homered to put the Phillies ahead 7-6.
 But in the bottom of the inning Ralph Kiner smashed a homer off Konstanty to tie the score and end the runless streak.
 The game continued until the 15th inning, when the Phillies scored two runs to win the game, 9-7.
 Konstanty had gone nine innings for the win.

-Two weeks later Konstanty turned in another ironman performance out of the bullpen.
-He pitched ten innings against the Cincinnati Reds on September 15.
-He had come into the game in the ninth inning and was relieved after the 18th inning.
-The Phils won the game 8-7 in 19 innings.
+Three weeks later, on September 15, Konstanty turned in another ironman performance out of the bullpen.
+He pitched 10 innings against the Cincinnati Reds.
+He came into the game in the ninth inning and was relieved after the 18th inning.
+The Phils won the game, 8-7, in 19 innings.
 The game turned out to be the longest ever played by the Phillies at Shibe Park.

 The Phils and Konstanty continued on their way in 1950 toward a pennant.
-But in September, holding with a seven-game lead wtih 11 games to go, they faltered.
+But in September, holding a seven-game lead wtih 11 games to go, they faltered.
 The lead was down to one game on the last day of the season.
-The Phillies prevailed as they beat the Brooklyn Dodgers, 4-1, on Robin Roberts’ pitching, Richie Ashburn’s life-saving throw to the plate to get Cal Abrams, and Dick Sisler’s three-run homer in the top of the tenth inning.
-Konstanty finished the season 16-7 with 22 saves and an earned run average of 2.66.
+The Phillies prevailed as they beat the Brooklyn Dodgers, 4-1, on Robin Roberts’ pitching, Richie Ashburn’s life-saving throw to the plate to get Cal Abrams, and Dick Sisler’s three-run homer in the top of the 10th inning.
+Konstanty finished the season 16-7 with 22 saves and an earned-run average of 2.66.